SegmOnto/Guidelines/zones/QuireMarks/QuireMarks.md

 Many sources contain elements relative to the material fabrication of itself.
 Like page numbers or running titles, they should not be considered part of the text itself.

-## Problems and challenges

-- Should it be distinguished from Numbering ?